What is Health Ministry?

 The Health Cabinet

 The heart of the health ministry is the congregational health cabinet – individuals from the faith community who are committed to the concept of ministry of health and wellness.
 The health cabinet is composed of professionals as well as lay people who give guidance, direction and support.
 The parish/faith community nurse plays a pivotal role as a member of this group.

 Faith Community Nursing is a ministry within the faith community that works with the pastor as part of the church staff and a health cabinet of other caring members to fulfill the healing mission of the church as a health counselor, educator, advocate and interpreter of the relationship between faith and health.

 Spiritual Homebound Visitor Program

-Spiritual Homebound volunteers must be willing to give spiritual and emotional support to assigned members of their congregation at the direction of the pastor or designated leader.
+Spiritual Homebound visitors must be willing to give spiritual and emotional support to members of their congregation at the direction of the pastor or designated leader.
 Training consists of an initial one-day seminar, followed by quarterly continuing education programs.